Ballyhale: Geography

 Ballyhale is in the barony Knocktopher, and the civil parish of Derrynahinch.
 The village gives its name to the wider townland and catholic parish.
 The Catholic Parish of Ballyhale is made up of three areas; Knockmoylan and the villages of Ballyhale and Knocktopher.
 Ballyhale Electoral Division (an area which extends to several townlands beyond the village) had a population of 366 people as of 2011, representing a 11.2% increase in population from the 2006 census.
 The 2020 population of the Electoral Division included 179 males and 187 females.

 The Catholic Parish of Ballyhale is made up of three areas; Knockmoylan and the villages of Ballyhale and Knocktopher.
 Knocktopher and Knockmoylan are two of the parishes that make up Ballyhale.
 Ballyhale lies in the Church of Ireland diocese of United Dioceses of Cashel and Ossory, the diocese is in the ecclesiastical province of Dublin.

 Ballyhale was in the Poor Law Union of Waterford.

-A stream that flows through Ballyhale is a tributary into the River Arrigle.
+A small stream flows through Ballyhale before joining the Little Arrigle River in Kiltorcan.